JilvinAbraham/Javafx-application/README.md

 The application lets user sign Up (create an account).
 Then with necessary credentials the user can login and add task using their personal add task interface.
-The datbase has two tables one for users and other for tasks.
+The database has two tables one for users and other for tasks.
 The tables are connected using a foreign key which is the userid from the users table.